trixi-framework/Trixi.jl/docs/src/styleguide.md

   * Prefer `for i in ...` to `for i = ...` for better semantic clarity and greater flexibility.
   * Executable code should only use ASCII characters.
   * Docstrings and comments can and should use Unicode characters where it helps understanding.
-  * Multiline expressions should be explicitly grouped by parentheses and not. rely on Julia's implicit line continuation syntax.
+  * Multiline expressions should be explicitly grouped by parentheses and not rely on Julia's implicit line continuation syntax.

 Based on that, and personal experience, a formatting tool with a few helpful